 I doubt that you’ve noticed, but the 2 previous pictures differ from the ones we had before.
 These are still world maps, but they are missing something.
 Approximately 40,000 sq miles.

-Ok, let me help you and ask Approval Studio to highlight the changes!
+Ok, let me help you and ask Approval Studio to highlight the changes.

-Approval Studio has 4 modes, that help to find the changes – Side-by-side with 2 options, that you can see above, Fader – to overlay one version over another, Difference – to show only difference, and my favorite – Toggle.
+Approval Studio has 4 modes that help to find the changes – Side-by-side with show difference option that you can see above, Fader – to overlay one version over another, Difference – to only show difference, and my favorite – Toggle.
 And what about the comparison modes in GoVisually?

-For some reason, the annotation placement in this report was incorrect, and the annotations places were shown with the help of a star, not with the shapes I draw (arrow and square, you can find the above), however, you can still find the time and date when annotations were made, and who was the author.
+For some reason, the annotation placement in this report was incorrect, and the annotation places were not shown with the shapes I drew (arrow and square, you can find the above).
+However, you can still find the time and date when annotations were made, and who was the author.

 Approval Studio’s Proof Report can be created right in the project menu and has much more details in it.
-Simply click on Proof Report button against the asset and you will get a PDF with all the actions taken during the project.
+Simply click on the Proof Report button against the asset and you will get a PDF with all the actions taken during the project.

 The proof report shows the place on the image where annotation was made, when and what reply was received when every version was approved\rejected\uploaded and who performed this action.
 All the information is there, if you need to share the project details with your client, the proof report will be the perfect option.

 What is the best proofing tool?
-Conclusions.

 Of course, Approval Studio is better.
 You know why?
-Because you are reading Approval Studio blog.
+Because you are reading the Approval Studio blog.
 GoVisually blog will tell you that they are better.
 None of us would lie in these statements.

-- Both Approval Studio and GoVisually tools are very good and if you are looking for a review tool for your business, you should consider both options.
+- Both Approval Studio and GoVisually tools are very good, and if you are looking for a review tool for your business, you should consider both options.

 - I definitely like GoVisually’s design and simplicity.
 The speed of file processing is also great, the approach of plug-and-play is perfectly implemented.

-- Both review tools are similar but have their differences as well, and you, as a potential user, should choose wisely which one to use – you do have a choice, and that’s the best part here.
+Both review tools are similar but have their differences as well, and you, as a potential user, should choose wisely which one to use – you do have a choice, and that’s the best part here.